jimmyadeds/Failed-Banks-Analytics/README.md

 3. Temporal Changes: The financial landscape changes over time.
 Practices that led to failures in 2010       may differ from those that could cause future failures.
 The findings might not be directly applicable     to current or future banking environments.
 4. Limited Scope: The research focuses on failed banks and states but does not consider the impact on the    broader economy, communities, or stakeholders affected by these failures.

 ### References
 ---
-  - Federal Deposit Insurance Corporation (FDIC) Failed Bank List. [link](https://catalog.data.gov/dataset/fdic-failed-bank-list).
+  - Federal Deposit Insurance Corporation (FDIC) Failed Banks List. [link](https://catalog.data.gov/dataset/fdic-failed-bank-list).